 These systems attract companies by presenting learning in one centralized location, making tracking and reporting so much easier, and increasing learners’ retention rates by incorporating multimedia methods.
 But, as the market continues to grow, a crucial shift is taking place in the way that companies utilize online learning tools.
 As technology and the Internet have developed, the available methods for using software have also improved.
 Let us investigate this shift.

-A Shift In LMS Systems
+A Shift in Online Learning Management Systems

-Why is SaaS expanding?
+Why is SaaS Expanding?

 From an employer perspective:

 When using a SaaS system, you don’t need any additional infrastructure.
 Unlike with an on-site LMS, there is no external hardware or servers.
 Furthermore, the company does not require a dedicated IT person to set up eLearning.
 Everything from installation to maintenance to upgrades is done remotely, without any time restraints or pressure on the client.

 These web-based online learning management systems are known for their simple installation, easy maintenance, scalability, and their ability to customize a variety of different courses and features.
 And, by only paying a monthly subscription fee, the upfront cost of setting up software is much lower.
 There are no installation fees nor recurring charges for maintenance.